harvardinformatics/informatics-website/docs/software/index.md

     </div>

     <div class="col-18-24 software-desc">
-        We modified the general <a href="https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html" target="_blank">Snakemake executor plugin for SLURM clusters <span class="icon-external"></span></a> for the Cannon cluster at Harvard.
-The <a href="https://github.com/harvardinformatics/snakemake-executor-plugin-cannon" target="_blank">Snakemake executor plugin for Cannon<span class="icon-external"></span></a> works exactly the same as the original, but performs automatic partition selection for Snakemake workflows on the Cannon cluster based on other user-provided resources.
+        We modified the general <a href="https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html" target="_blank">Snakemake executor plugin for SLURM clusters <span class="twemoji">{% include "/assets/.icons/link-external-24.svg" %}</span></a> for the Cannon cluster at Harvard.
+The <a href="https://github.com/harvardinformatics/snakemake-executor-plugin-cannon" target="_blank">Snakemake executor plugin for Cannon<span class="twemoji">{% include "/assets/.icons/link-external-24.svg" %}</span></a> works exactly the same as the original, but performs automatic partition selection for Snakemake workflows on the Cannon cluster based on other user-provided resources.
     </div>
 </div>